noamt/gradle-build-number-plugin/README.md

 gradle-build-number-plugin
 ==========================

-Outputs the working directory's SCM revision to a select source
+<p>Outputs the working directory's SCM type and revision to the SOUT and build manifest.<br>
+Currently supports git and Subversion.</p>
+<p>Included as a small demo plugin in my <a href="https://github.com/noamt/gradle-presentation-july-2012">presentation</a>
+at the first Israeli Groovy & Grails meet-up.</p>